 Living Donor Kidney Transplant

-Our physicians at UofL Health – Trager Transplant Center provide minimally invasive surgical techniques, which result in a shorter hospital stay and quick recover.
+Our physicians at UofL Health – Trager Transplant Center provide minimally invasive surgical techniques, which result in a shorter hospital stay and quick recovery.
 A living kidney donation provides countless benefits including better outcomes for the recipient.
 Patients who receive a kidney from a living donor have a great chance for a healthier longer life than deceased donor kidneys.
-This donor can be a friend, relative or an anonymous donor.
+This donor can be a friend, relative or anonymous donor.
 Your team and physician will work together to ensure you have the best-personalized care.

 Living Kidney Donor Candidates

-UofL Health – Jewish Hospital performed its first living donor kidney transplant in 1964 with survival outcomes consistently above the standard living donor recipient statistics.
+UofL Health - Jewish Hospital performed its first living donor kidney transplant in 1964 with survival outcomes consistently above the standard living donor-recipient statistics.
 In recent years, all patients who received a living donation organ were still alive and well one-year post-transplant as opposed to 97% of those recipients who received deceased organs.

 Many people don't realize that for kidneys, a living donation is an option.
 Potential donors will have special blood tests completed to ensure the correct match of blood type and tissue for the patient.

 In order to ensure every donor is prepared, both physically and emotionally for their donation, patient education and evaluation will be coordinated for all living donor candidates while maintaining confidentiality with a separation of donor and recipient teams.
 Services also include long-term monitoring of health status after the donation surgery has occurred.